 Public Space / Market

-This space was one of the first places we stumbled upon after arriving in Copenhagen.
-We stopped into Torvehallerne, their vibrant food market bustling with locals drinking wine on the sidewalks, and were immediately hungry.
-Grab your streetfood of choice and head over to this diverse public space directly across the street to relax, enjoy, and people watch.
-Every hour the sun is out is precious time to bask in warm temperatures and enjoy the areas of public space scattered throughout the city.
+If you travel into the city be metro to Norrebro station, this space is sure to be one of the first places you'll stumble upon.
+Stepping into Torvehallerne is an exercise in self-restraint of your appetite, as the vibrant food market bustling with locals drinking wine and snacking on the sidewalks is immediately inviting.
+Debating your options can be tough, from the Nordic-inspired tacos at Hija de Sanchez to the Danish porridges at Grød, but once decided head over to Israelsplads across the street to relax, enjoy, and people watch.
+Every hour the sun is out is precious time to bask in warm temperatures and enjoy the vast public space here and others scattered throughout the city.

 Area / Central CPH

-Vibe / The epitome of public space reaching its full potential directly across from the coolest food hall in the heart of the city centre.
+Vibe / Minimal public space for kids and adults alike, directly across from the diverse food hall in the heart of the city.

 Area / Nørrebro